-Community supported school-based aftercare programme The roles and responsibilities of the external organisations (local business, community-based organisation (CBO) and local government structures).
-Emperor's Palace (Hotel and Casino): provides funds for running the aftercare and organises regular audits. pays the employees who run the aftercare facility directly The Department of Social Welfare assists the school with home visits, referrals of learners to relevant service providers, and facilitates access to social grants.
-Women from the community who started off the aftercare programme on a voluntary basis are now paid for their services by Emperor's Palace.
-The roles and responsibilities of the school The School Governing Body, principal and deputy principal are responsible for managing the funds.
-The deputy principal is responsible for keeping records and writing income and expenditure statements and an annual report accounting for the monies spent.
-The SGB then allocates money to the employees of the aftercare facility (the two caregivers and the cook) to buy food, soap, washing powder, gas, seeds for the garden etc. The school-based welfare committee, headed up by a Grade 5 teacher, provides guidance and support to the staff of the aftercare programme.
+The roles and responsibilities of the external organisations (local business, Community-Based Organisation (CBO) and local government structures).

+The Emperor's Palace (Hotel and Casino):

+- provides funds for running the aftercare and organizes regular audits; and - directly pays the employees who run the aftercare facility

+The Department of Social Welfare assists the school with home visits, referrals of learners to relevant service providers, and facilitates access to social grants.

+Women from the community who started off the aftercare programme on a voluntary basis are now paid for their services by Emperor's palace.

+The roles and responsibilities of the school

+The School Governing Body (SGB), principal and deputy principal are responsible for managing the funds.
+The deputy principal is responsible for keeping records and writes income and expenditure statements and an annual report accounting for the monies spent.
+The SGB then allocates money to the employees of the aftercare facility (the two caregivers and the cook) to buy food, soap, washing powder, gas, seeds for the garden etc.

+The school-based welfare committee, headed up by a Grade 5 teacher, provides guidance and support to the staff of the aftercare programme.
 In particular, they liaise with Itsoseng (which has grown into a well established CBO) around referrals and grants for vulnerable learners.

 The Welfare committee is responsible for establishing and maintaining the vegetable garden at the school.
 The vegetables are used both for supplementing meals in the aftercare programme as well as for making up parcels to be sent home with needy learners.

 Two other teachers assist wherever they can.
-They generally come in to ensure that the aftercare programme is running smoothly and they monitor the quality of the food.
+They generally come in to ensure that the aftercare programme is running smoothly and monitor the quality of the food.
 They also present motivational talks on interesting topics.

-This is a good example of an aftercare programme that started informally as a small venture by a group of concerned grandmothers and has now become integrated into the school set up, where regular funding from a large business makes it possible to offer a structured programme which has a daily schedule of activities and support for vulnerable learners.
-Links between the aftercare facility and the welfare committee of the school are strong and well managed and the staff involved show a high level of commitment.
-Effective accounting and financial management ensures that the funders stay happy to continue supporting the programme.
+This is a good example of an aftercare programme that started informally as a small venture by a group of concerned grandmothers and has now become integrated into the school setup, where regular funding from a large business makes it possible to offer a structured programme which has a daily schedule of activities and support for vulnerable learners.
+Links between the aftercare facility and the welfare committee of the school are strong and well-managed and the staff involved show a high level of commitment.
+Effective accounting and financial management ensures that the funders are happy to continue supporting the programme.

-3. The school initiates and manages the aftercare programme (Options 4 and 5)
+2.3 The school initiates and manages the aftercare programme (Options 4 and 5)

-The aftercare programme organised at Oxford Primary School is a good example of an initiative started by the principal who is actively involved in managing the programme.
+The aftercare programme organized at Oxford Girls' Primary School (case study above) is a good example of an initiative started by a principal who is actively involved in managing the programme.